iamfranco/MarsRoverChallenge/README.md

 There's a new class `CommandHandler` at the top of the UML diagram, for sending "move instructions" (such as "LMRMMM") to the vehicle.

-After I reached the "Mid Stage" UML diagram, I decided to delete the whole C# code and start fresh to do TDD rigorously <a target="_blank" href="https://github.com/iamfranco/MarsRoverChallenge/commit/b83730da4d4daf442d0f0f879acf1f61c59c899c">[open that git commit in new tab]</a>.
+After I reached the "Mid Stage" UML diagram, I decided to delete the whole C# code and start fresh to do TDD rigorously [[git commit]](https://github.com/iamfranco/MarsRoverChallenge/commit/b83730da4d4daf442d0f0f879acf1f61c59c899c).

 This time I learned from my past mistake, so I started coding the lowest level of components, `Coordinates`, and work my way up to higher level components.